KyberPrizrak/TemplateTableReloaded/README.md

-The TemplateTableReloaded extension that creates tables based on template data.
+The TemplateTableReloaded extension displays tables based on template data.
 This extension improves on the TemplateTable extension, but it is not a drop-in replacement.

 ## Installation